 ...You can listen to the SPARC Broadcast program over the internet.
 Go to the SPARC Home Page .
 Under RADIO MATTERS select Internet Radio Broadcasts.
 Use the Listen Now link there.
 Use that page to find out more about SPARC.
 Here is the direct link to the Listen Now link on that page.

 We continue to broadcast our vintage radio programs over the Internet.
 You can hear music favourites from the hit decades of big bands, rock and roll, and pop favourites from the 30s to the 60s.
 Also, listen for historical programs, commercials, and old network radio shows - music, comedy, and drama.

-For the next while, this seven-hour show will be heard unless we're playing any scheduled Program SPECIALS.
+For the next while, this six-hour show will be heard unless we're playing any scheduled Program SPECIALS, as shown below.

 Upcoming Program SPECIALS: